 Company Detail

 About The Role If you’d like to support your local community by helpin...
 Read More

 About The Role If you’d like to support your local community by helping to ensure that people who are worried about or affected by dementia are aware of the support and advice services we offer, we have just the role for you!
 You’ll support local events, hold information stands, and display leaflets in a variety of venues and locations highly visible in your community, such as libraries and GP surgeries.
 You’ll make sure the information publicised in your community is up to date and accurate.
 You’ll also establish connections with local organisations and community groups to help achieve widespread awareness of the support we offer.
 As a representative of Alzheimer's Society, we will provide you with branded clothing, and you may also have the opportunity to be included in event pictures to showcase the Society work in the local media.
+This is a flexible volunteering role supporting across the Rugeley and Cannock villages area, with an expected commitment of 2-3 hours per month, depending on events.
 Read Less

+Company Detail